Gartner’s top 5 data & analytics predictions for 2025

 Augmented analytics will become mainstream

-Data fabric will be a foundation of work
+Data fabric will be the foundation of work

 Data fabric, a design concept that serves as an integrated layer of data and connecting processes, will become the foundation for managing an increasingly complex data environment.